SustainableDevelopmentReform/csdr-cloud-spatial-app/docs/requirements/access-control.md

 - `public`: directly readable by anyone (read-only); anonymous access subject to platform configuration
 - `global`: directly readable by anyone and listed across all organizations and in the public explorer

-There is no `draft` state in MVP.
 All resources within an organization are visible to all org members regardless of role.

+Reports additionally have a separate editorial lifecycle:

+- `draft`: editable and publishable
+- `published`: immutable, downloadable as PDF, and never unlockable

+Publishing does not change visibility.
+A report may remain `private`, `public`, or `global` before and after publish.

 ### Inheritance Rule